 Categorizing the challenges helped us prioritize our goals and the respective functions tackled each goal effectively.

-For ex.: After a thorough discussion with the leadership team and gathering inputs, we figured that the ‘people’ & ‘communication’ related challenges would be championed by the HR team.
+For example: After a thorough discussion with the leadership team and gathering inputs, we figured that the ‘people’ & ‘communication’ related challenges would be championed by the HR team.
 More on that later.

 We then divided each category into sub-categories, identified action points, the department(s) in charge of taking the action, and practical strategies that could work best for the business.